Mortification (band): Rowe diagnosed with leukaemia

-In late 1996, Steve Rowe was diagnosed with acute lymphatic leukaemia, and after 18 months he was in remission despite a seemingly failed bone marrow transplant.
+In late 1996, Steve Rowe was diagnosed with acute lymphatic leukemia, and after 18 months he was in remission despite a seemingly failed bone marrow transplant.
 Soon after, Mortification recorded their tenth album, Triumph of Mercy, and released it in August 1998.
 It was issued by Rowe Productions in the US and Nuclear Blast Germany in Europe.
 Lyrically, the album focused on the experiences of Rowe and the band during the previous two-years.
 The style of the album was a mixture of groove and thrash.
 They followed with a North American tour.

 1999 saw the release of Hammer of God, also a mix of thrash and groove.
 The death metal elements had vanished, but the religious message of the lyrics remained.
 The band's line-up was Rowe, with Keith Bannister on drums and Lincoln Bowen on guitar.
 They undertook another European tour to promote Hammer of God.
 By August that year, the group had sold a total of a quarter of a million albums across Europe and the US.

 In 2000, Mortification released another live album, recorded at Black Stump Festival in 1999, called 10 Years Live Not Dead, which mainly featured material from their newer albums plus a new song called "Dead Man Walking".
 Keith Bannister left the band, and a replacement was found in the very young drummer Adam Zaffarese.

 The new line-up released the album The Silver Cord is Severed in 2000 and the band went on its first world tour.
 The music continued to be thrash and groove.
-While many fans thought the album was the weakest effort in the band's career, The Silver Cord is Severed sold well like its precessors.
+While many fans thought the album was the weakest effort in the band's career, The Silver Cord is Severed sold well like its processors.
 This was due to the fact that – like Nuclear Blast founder Markus Staiger stated in a newsletter – had become "some kind of superstars in the Christian metal scene".
-At the end of 2000 Lincoln Bowen left, and the band was split, which seemed like it was the end of Mortification.

-A collection of Mortification songs was released in 2002 on the compilation-album Ten Years 1990–2000 Power, Pain, and Passion.

-However, things changed when the guitarists Jeff Lewis (Sympathy) and Mick Jelinic (Terraphobia) joined the band, and in 2002 they released Relentless.
-The band went in a slightly more heavy direction with a good dose of thrash and classic metal.
-The band played live as a 4-piece only a couple of times, as Jeff Lewis left the band.